Dual-homed: Usage

 In Ethernet LANs, dual-homing is a network topology whereby a networked device is built with more than one network interface.
 Each interface or port is connected to the network, but only one connection is active at a time.
 The other connection is activated only if the primary connection fails.
 Traffic is quickly rerouted to the backup connection in the event of link failure.
-This feature was designed to provide telecommunications grade reliability and redundancy to Ethernet networks.
+This feature was designed to provide telecommunications-grade reliability and redundancy to Ethernet networks.
 Multihoming is a more general category, referring to a device having more than one network connection.

 In firewalls

 Firewall dual-homing provides the first-line defense and protection technology for keeping untrusted bodies from compromising information security by violating trusted network space.

-A dual-homed host (or dual-homed gateway) is a system fitted with two network interfaces (NICs) that sits between an untrusted network (like the Internet) and trusted network (such as a corporate network) to provide secure access.
+A dual-homed host (or dual-homed gateway) is a system fitted with two network interface controllers (NICs) that sits between an untrusted network (like the Internet) and trusted network (such as a corporate network) to provide secure access.
 Dual-homed is a general term for proxies, gateways, firewalls, or any server that provides secured applications or services directly to an untrusted network.

 Dual-homed hosts can be seen as a special case of bastion hosts and multi-homed hosts.
 They fall into the category of application-based firewalls.

 Dual-homed hosts can act as firewalls provided that they do not forward IP datagrams unconditionally.

 Other firewall architectures include the network-layer firewall types screening router, screened-host, and screened subnet.